jsjoeio/neovim-within-vscode/slides.md

   persist: false
 fonts:
   # basically the text
-  sans: 'Robot'
+  sans: "Robot"
   # use with `font-serif` css class from windicss
-  serif: 'Robot Slab'
+  serif: "Robot Slab"
   # for code blocks, inline code, etc.
-  mono: 'Fira Code'
+  mono: "Fira Code"
 ---

-# Learn to Navigate a TypeScript Codebase

-using open source
+# Why I Use Neovim From Within VS Code

 <!--
 Put notes here
 -->

 ---

-layout: center
+## layout: center
----

 # ?

 <!--
 Let met start with a question.
 Who's been taught how to navigate a large codebase?
 Not necessarily TypeScript or React but any codebase.
 Anyone?
 Anyone endorsed by others for this skill on LinkedIn?
 Yeah, me neither
 -->